RepairKnowledge

 Once filler has migrated, the treatment approach depends on the type of filler involved:

-- Non-HA fillers (Ellanse, Sculptra, Radiesse): No dissolver exists.
-Physical extraction through ultrasound-guided techniques is the only reliable option.
+• Non-HA fillers (Ellanse, Sculptra, Radiesse): No dissolver exists.
+Physical extraction through ultrasound-guided techniques is the primary reliable option.

-- Silicone and permanent fillers: Surgical excision is often the only viable approach, and complete removal may not be possible.
+• Silicone and permanent fillers: Surgical excision is often the primary viable approach, and complete removal may not be possible.

 Key insight: The longer migrated filler remains in place, the more it integrates with surrounding tissue.
 Early intervention produces significantly better outcomes than delayed treatment.